Vatican City: Foreign relations

-The size of Vatican City is thus unrelated to the large global reach exercised by the Holy See as an entity quite distinct from the state.
+The size of Vatican City is unrelated to the large global reach exercised by the Holy See as an entity quite distinct from the state.

-However, Vatican City State itself participates in some international organizations whose functions relate to the state as a geographical entity, distinct from the non-territorial legal persona of the Holy See.
+Vatican City State itself participates in some international organizations whose functions relate to the state as a geographical entity, distinct from the non-territorial legal persona of the Holy See.
 These organizations are much less numerous than those in which the Holy See participates either as a member or with observer status.
 They include the following eight, in each of which Vatican City State holds membership: